Updated: May 4, 2022

 Meet Mr. G., the Canadian elementary school teacher piloting BANANO in the Classroom with his grade 4 students.
-BANANO in the Classroom is a banano based incentive program that teaches Canadian youth financial literacy and application skills through personal responsibility, team work, rewards, and crypto currency!
+BANANO in the Classroom is a BANANO based incentive program that teaches youth financial literacy and application skills through personal responsibility, team work, rewards, and crypto currency!

 How to Earn BANANO

-Mr. G. gives out “points” ($BAN) for simple things like if a group is quiet, ready to listen and work, staying focused on the learning tasks, and walking to and from other classrooms quietly.
+Mr. G. gives out “points” (BANANO coins or $BAN) for simple things like if a group is quiet, ready to listen and work, staying focused on the learning tasks, and walking to and from other classrooms quietly.
 He has also teamed up with the night custodian to work with the kids on “taking responsibility for their learning environment”.
-The custodian gives out up to 5 points per group based on how clean the classroom and hallway are at the end of the day.
-According to Mr. G., “We’ve gone from getting 0/5 to 5/5 in a couple days, which is a huge improvement”.
+The custodian gives out up to 5 points per group based on how clean the classroom and hallway are at the end of the day, and Mr. G. rewards the kids with BAN accordingly.
+Mr. G. told the Daily Peel, “we went from getting 0/5 to 5/5 in a couple days, which is a huge improvement”.

 What Students Can Buy